 St Martins

-There is a vineyard, the mouth South-Westerly vineyard in England, where tours and tastings are offered, and red, white and rose wines are made.
-There’s also a fabulous jeweller, seling gold and silver jewellery made on and inspired by the islands, a hotel with a wonderful laidback air and a lawn overlooking the quay, and an amazingly good pub, the Seven Stones, one of the best places to eat a summer lunch in the world.
+There is a vineyard, the most South-Westerly vineyard in England, where tours and tastings are offered, and red, white and rose wines are made.
+There’s also a wonderful jeweller, Fay Page, selling gold and silver jewellery made on and inspired by the islands, a hotel with a wonderful laidback air and a lawn overlooking the quay, and an amazingly good pub, the Seven Stones, which has one of the best summer lunch views in the world.
 If you’re really lucky, the Pie Trio may be playing.
+It is named after the rocks which lie between the Scillies and the mainland which some believe are the last remaining tip of the lost land of Lyonesse.
+The circular coastal path around St Martins is fringed with spectacular white beaches with steep granite cliffs to the east and vast tidal rockpools to the west.
+Take a picnic and a swimsuit and you will want for nothing.

 White Island